 At the end of the road, deep in the Redwood forest, by the Little North Fork of the Big River, there is a place to go… where people are happy to welcome you for who you are, not what you are… where you are encouraged to be and let be… where you are included in the Family, not despite who you are, but because of who you are… a place where it is safe for kids to be kids.
 It’s a mystical place, where the simplest things are spiritual: dancing, singing, drumming, walking, and talking.
 Once you’ve been to Family Camp, you’ll wonder what you did without it.
 It is a wonderful respite in your busy life, whether you can come for one week or two, you owe it to yourself and your family to do it this year.

-Enjoy your day by participating in our diverse workshop offerings, hiking a redwood sheltered trail, playing music, singing (on key or off), meeting new friends and visiting old friends, sunbathing on the river, reading a book, or doing whatever suits you most.
-Campers are encouraged to bring their musical instruments.
+Enjoy your day by participating in our diverse workshop offerings, hiking a redwood sheltered trail, playing musical instrument, singing, meeting new friends and visiting old friends, sunbathing on the river, reading a book, or doing whatever suits you most.

 Wednesday is out-of-camp-day.
 You can enjoy the day exploring the beautiful village of Mendocino and its coastal beaches, or visiting the botanical gardens or nearby Fort Bragg.
 Campers often lead hikes or stay-cations at the local Woodlands beach spots.

-Special activities will be provided for our younger campers on Monday, Tuesday, Thursday and Friday.
-Volunteer staff members organize crafts, games and other diversions that will provide kids ages 0 to 12 multiple opportunities for out-door fun in a safe environment.
+Special activities will be provided for our younger campers aged 5-12 on Monday, Tuesday, Thursday and Friday as well.
+Volunteer staff members organize crafts, games, recreation activities and other diversions that will provide kids multiple opportunities for out-door fun in a safe environment.
 Meet staff under the Redwood Canopy outside the dining hall at the start and end of programming for hand off.

 About Our Staff